 5.7.
 Support of Downloaded Clients.
 If Customer purchases any software Product that requires a client installed locally on Customer-Provided Equipment or Equipment in possession of Customer, Customer will be responsible for downloading and installing the current version of such client, as it may be updated from time to time.
 Motorola will use reasonable efforts to continue supporting any version of a client for forty-five (45) days following its release, but Motorola may update the current version of its client at any time, including for bug fixes, product improvements, and feature updates, and Motorola makes no representations or warranties that any software Product will support prior versions of a client.

 5.8.
 CJIS Security Policy.
-Motorola agrees to support Customer’s obligation to comply with the Federal Bureau of Investigation Criminal Justice Information Services (“CJIS”) Security Policy and will comply with the terms of the CJIS Security Addendum for the term of the Addendum or Ordering Document for the applicable Product.
+Motorola agrees to support Customer’s obligation to comply with the Federal Bureau of Investigation Criminal Justice Information Services (“CJIS”) Security Policy, incorporated herein, and will comply with the terms of the CJIS Security Addendum for the term of the Addendum or Ordering Documents for the applicable Product.
 Customer hereby consents to Motorola screened personnel serving as the “escort” within the meaning of CJIS Security Policy for unscreened Motorola personnel that require access to unencrypted Criminal Justice Information for purposes of Product support and development.

 6. VaaS Program Terms.
 All hardware provided by Motorola to Customer under the VaaS Program will be considered “Equipment”, as defined in the EPSLA, and constitutes a purchase of such Equipment subject to the terms of the EPSLA.
 Additionally, the following terms and conditions apply to any Equipment purchased under the VaaS Program:

 6.1.
 Technology Refresh.
-All body cameras and associated batteries purchased under the VaaS Program (“Body Cameras”) are eligible for a one-time replacement at no additional cost to the Customer beginning on the date three (3) years following the date of delivery of the initial Body Cameras and associated batteries provided under the VaaS Program.
-In order to receive any replacement Body Camera applicable under this Section 6.1 – Technology Refresh, Customer must return the existing Body Camera to Motorola in working condition.
+Body cameras and associated batteries purchased under the VaaS Program (“Body Cameras”), may be eligible for a technology refresh at no additional cost to the Customer following the date of delivery of the initial Body Cameras and associated batteries as provided under the VaaS program and described in the Ordering Documents.
+If included in the Ordering Documents, and in the event the Body Cameras are eligible for replacement, under this Section 6.1 – Technology Refresh, Customer must return the existing Body Camera to Motorola in working condition.
 The corresponding replacement Body Camera will be the then-current model of the Body Camera at the same tier as the Body Camera that is returned to Motorola.
-For clarity, any other Equipment received by Customer as part of the VaaS Program, other than Body Cameras, will not be eligible for a technology refresh hereunder.
+For clarity, any other Equipment received by Customer as part of the VaaS Program, other than Body Cameras, or associated batteries (as identified in the Ordering Documents) will not be eligible for a technology refresh hereunder.

 6.2.
 No-Fault Warranty.
-Subject to the disclaimers set forth in the MCA and EPSLA, upon delivery of any Equipment purchased as part of the VaaS Program, Motorola will provide a No-fault Warranty to Customer for such Equipment that extends until the end of the Commitment Term (as defined below) applicable to such Equipment; except that the No-fault Warranty will not apply to: (i) any Equipment with intentionally altered or removed serial numbers, (ii) any other damages disclaimed under the MCA or EPSLA, or (iii) any Equipment that Motorola determines was changed, modified, or repaired by Customer or any third party.
+If specified in the Ordering Documents, and subject to the disclaimers set forth in the MCA and EPSLA, upon delivery of Equipment purchased as part of the VaaS Program, Motorola will provide a No-fault Warranty to Customer for such Equipment that extends until the end of the Commitment Term (as defined below) applicable to such Equipment; except that the No-fault Warranty will not apply to: (i) any Equipment with intentionally altered or removed serial numbers, (ii) any other damages disclaimed under the MCA or EPSLA, or (iii) any Equipment that Motorola determines was changed, modified, or repaired by Customer or any third party.
 The “No-fault Warranty” means that Motorola will repair or replace any Equipment components or parts that render the applicable Equipment unable to perform its intended purpose.
 With respect to any batteries in Body Cameras, a battery will be considered faulty and covered under this No-fault Warranty if it falls below sixty percent (60%) of rated capacity.